vicen007/git-cheat-sheet/README.md

 git remote -v
 ```

-# Replace all changes in a messed up local branch to the origin/master
+# Discard all changes in a local branch and reset to origin/master
+Switch to the local branch you want to reset then

 ```bash
 git reset --hard origin/master